 - Add 2 ½ tablespoons of matcha powder and use white sugar instead of brown sugar.

-- Add 2 teaspoons lemon juice and 1 teaspoon lemon zest in place of the vanilla extract.
+- Add 2 teaspoons of lemon juice and 1 teaspoon of lemon zest in place of the vanilla extract.
 Sprinkle the top with toasted shredded coconut.

 - Drizzle dark chocolate over the top, or dust the top in powdered sugar.